The Lord’s Table

 What happens at the Lord’s Supper?

 The service is very simple.
 After a hymn and a reading from Scripture, there is usually a brief explanation of the scripture by the person leading the service, who is normally the pastor or an elder or visiting preacher.
-He then asks for a prayer or prayers of “thanksgiving” for the bread.
-Anyone present may offer that prayer.
-The bread is then taken to the congregation and each person breaks off a small piece.
+He might then ask for a prayer or prayers of “thanksgiving” for the bread or pray himself.
+The bread is then taken to the congregation and each person takes a small piece.

-The same procedure is carried out for the wine: a prayer of thanksgiving is offered by the congregation and then each person takes a small glass.
+The same procedure is carried out for the wine when each person takes a small glass.

-Different Baptist churches may vary slightly from this pattern but mostly this is the way it is done.
+Different Baptist churches may vary slightly from this pattern but mostly this is the way it is done in Moira.

 What does the Lord’s Supper mean?